mdn/content/files/en-us/web/css/clip-path/index.md

     - {{cssxref("basic-shape/ellipse()","ellipse()")}}
       - : Defines an ellipse using two radii and a position.
     - {{cssxref("basic-shape/polygon()","polygon()")}}
-      - : Defines a polygon using an SVG fill-rule and a set of vertices.
+      - : Defines a polygon using an SVG filling rule and a set of vertices.
     - {{cssxref("path()","path()")}}
-      - : Defines a shape using an SVG fill-rule and an SVG path definition.
+      - : Defines a shape using an optional SVG filling rule and an SVG path definition.

 - `<geometry-box>`